Explore more insights

 Key components of a cash flow statement

-A typical cash flow statement is divided into three main sections, each outlining the different aspects of a company's cash flows:
+A typical cash flow statement is divided into three main sections: operating activities, investing activities and financing activities.
+These sections each outline the different categories of a company's cash flow.

 This section covers the company's core business operations, detailing cash transactions related to the production and delivery of goods or services.
 It includes items like cash received from customers, payments to suppliers, and payments to employees.
 A positive cash flow from operating activities is generally a positive indicator of a company's ability to generate cash from its day-to-day operations.

-Here, the cash flow statement outlines cash flows associated with the acquisition or disposal of long-term assets.
+The investing activities section of a cash flow statement outlines cash flow associated with the acquisition or disposal of long-term assets.
 This includes purchases and sales of property, equipment, investments, and other assets not considered part of the company's core operations.
-A significant negative cash flow in this section might indicate heavy investment in the company's future growth.
+Negative cash flow in this section might indicate heavy investment in the company's future growth.

 Why is a cash flow statement important?